 Using scaled down equipment and rules for children in tennis was formally introduced in 2008 by the USTA.
 In 2021, we are now seeing that players coached with scaled-down equipment when they were young have improved faster, and to a greater extent skill-level wise.
 As a tennis coach, I personally believe the game of tennis—both recreational and professional—will evolve tremendously over the next 10 years in terms of quality of play BECAUSE of the improved junior tennis transition process made possibly by specialized nets, balls, and other training equipment.

 Let’s get into our top 5 picks for the best kids tennis nets.
 All of these nets are available in sizes between the recommended width of 17-18 feet, and can all be adjusted to the recommended height of 33-35 inches.
 All kids tennis nets are entirely portable as well, coming with carry-bags so you can easily bring them to the nearest court or pavement.
+Each option can be a great driveway tennis net as well.

 Boulder Portable Net Set